Hidden Causes of Renal Dysfunction: Beyond Diabetes and High Blood Pressure

 Fabry disease is caused by a mutation in a protein called alpha-galactosidase A (alpha GAL), which helps break down certain fats.
 Without alpha GAL, fats can accumulate throughout the body, including the kidneys.
 The protein buildup makes it harder for the kidneys to do their job properly.

 Fabry disease is rare and has a sex-linked inheritance.
-It is more common and more severe in biological males.
+It is more common and more severe in people assigned male at birth.

 Cystinosis